rubensauchelli/platform-template/documentation/database-guide.md

 1. Primary keys on all tables (`id` fields)
 2. Unique index on `User.clerkId` for quick Clerk ID lookups
-3. Unique index on `AssistantType.name` for fast type lookups
+3. Unique index on `TemplateType.name` for fast type lookups
-4. Unique composite index on `[userId, assistantTypeId]` in UserTemplateSelection
+4. Unique composite index on `[userId, templateTypeId]` in UserTemplateSelection
-5. Unique composite index on `[name, type]` in AssistantTool
+5. Unique composite index on `[name, type]` in TemplateTool
 6. Unique index on `OpenAIModel.openAIId` for efficient model lookups

 ## Database Maintenance